pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/authentication.md

 On receiving a PGAP authentication request:

-* The verifier checks that the signature was made by a known authentication subkey and that the Signature Creation Time subpacket is within acceptable limits.
+* The verifier checks that the signature was made by a known authentication subkey and that the Signature Creation Time subpacket is within the acceptable clock drift limit.
 * The verifier regenerates the challenge from the request headers and verifies the signature.
-* If the PGAP realm is `session`, the verifier sets a session cookie in its response.
+* If the PGAP realm is `session`:
+    * After a successful request to `/.well-known/openpgp/login`, the verifier records the digest of the signature packet in a table of active sessions.
+    * Requests to other resources are checked against the active session table.
+    * Sessions SHOULD time out after a reasonable period of time, which SHOULD be longer than the clock drift limit of the authentication signature.

 # IANA Actions